SolutionGuidance/psm/INSTALL.md

     `system` is a "system administrator" account that can create new accounts.
 Username `admin` with password `admin` is a "service admin" account that can create new provider enrollments.

+# Documentation

+Generate the API documentation from Javadoc annotations by invoking
+gradle:

+    ./gradlew cms-web:apiDocs

+The generated documentation will go into `psm-app/cms-web/build/reports/api-docs`.